 Lucerna is a peer-reviewed, interdisciplinary journal, and UMKC's only undergraduate research journal, publishing articles by students in the social sciences, sciences, and humanities.
-Established in 2005 by the UMKC Honors Program, Lucerna's purpose is to cultivate and showcase high-caliber scholarship from the entire UMKC undergraduate community.
+Established in 2005 by the UMKC Honors College, Lucerna's purpose is to cultivate and showcase high-caliber scholarship from the entire UMKC undergraduate community.
 Any current UMKC undergraduate may submit a research paper written anytime during their academic career at UMKC.
-If you would like a copy of Lucerna, please stop by the Honors Program office in 348 Administrative Center, or click below to view the latest issue:
+If you would like a copy of Lucerna, please stop by the Honors College in 348 Administrative Center, or click below to view the latest issue:

 Laurie Ellinghausen, Ph.D.

 Henrietta Rix Wood, Ph.D.

 We are currently accepting submissions.
 Please see the Lucerna guidelines for information about submitting.

 The UMKC Writing Studio, located on the second floor of the Atterbury Student Success Center, is an invaluable resource for student writers.
 They offer quality, one-on-one consultations that will assist you in the organization of ideas and content in your research paper.
 No matter what field of study you may be in, the writing studio staff is equipped to help polish and improve your work.
 Visit Writing Studio Student Services to make an appointment for an onsite session, or an online session (via email or Skype) if it better suits your schedule.

 Congratulations to the UMKC students whose papers have been selected for the 2014 Lucerna!

 Kelly R. Hangaur (History) German Americans in Missouri: The American Civil

 Skyler D. King (English) The Unknown and Unknowable Shakespeare